Bipin Chandra Tripathi

-Bipin Chandra Tripathi (Kumaoni: बिपिन चन्द्र त्रिपाठी; 23 February 1945 – 30 August 2004) was a founder member of the Uttarakhand Kranti Dal, a political party recognised in the Indian state of Uttarakhand.
+Bipin Chandra Tripathi (Kumaoni: बिपिन चन्द्र त्रिपाठी; 23 February 1945 – 30 August 2004) was a social and environmental activist, a journalist, and a founding member of the Uttarakhand Kranti Dal, a political party recognised in the Indian state of Uttarakhand.

-Bipin Tripathi was a prominent socialist activist, environmentalist and a journalist from Uttarakhand.
-When he was on a hunger strike with a demand for the establishment of Degree College at Dwarahat, Almora he had lost sizeable weight but was still determined to continue his hunger strike till death or till the accomplishment of his demand.
-At that time he was working as an Owner Editor of Dronanchal Prahari, a fortnightly paper which he used to publish from Dwarahat.
+Early life

 Bipin Tripathi was born on 23 February 1945 in village Dairi of Dwarahat, Almora district to Mathura Datt Tripathi and mother name was Kalawati Devi.
 He had his primary and secondary education at Mukteshwar, Nainital district.
 He passed his Intermediate from Dwarahat and went to Haldwani for pursuing the course of Electrical Diploma.

 Social and Environmental activism

 After he graduated from Kumaon University in 1967 he threw his lot to the cause of the Samajwadi Andolan.
 He was highly influenced by the thoughts of socialist leader Dr. Ram Manohar Lohia.
 He fought for the landless villagers of Terai of Nainital district from 1965 to 1969.
-In 1968-69 he started publication of a fortnightly newspaper Yuvjan Mashal and worked for the achievement of the people’s demands.
-He led many public agitations highlighting various demands.
-In 1970 held the State Level Conference of the Yuvjan Sabha.
-During this period he was arrested by the state government of Uttar Pradesh for the first time.
-After his release, he came back to Dwarahat.
+In 1968–69 he started publication of a fortnightly newspaper Yuvjan Mashal and led many public agitations highlighting various demands, including by hunger striking.
+In 1970 he was arrested by the state government of Uttar Pradesh for the first time, and after his release, he returned to Dwarahat.
 In 1971 he started his fortnightly paper Dronanchal Prahari.
 He also fought against the loot of forests by mafias and businessmen like Star Paper Mill, Lalkuan through his paper, with the result that a case was filed against him in the press council.
 He was among the frontrunner of the forest movement in uttarakhand.
 In 1974, along with other activists, he opposed forest auction in Nainital and was arrested with other 18 activists, this protest provoked demonstration throughout the region.
 In 1974 under his leadership, the biggest fight of Chipko movement, for saving Chacharidhar forest, was fought against Saharanpur paper mill, where they successfully saved the forest.
 In 1975 during Emergency he went to Jail for more than 22 months.